 If you’re having a hard time shaking those unhealthy eating habits and cravings, interrupt the pattern with a cleanse.
 I know a lot of people think of regimented or antiseptic actions when they hear that word, but cleansing should actually be gentle on your body.
 It’s about quieting the mental chatter and reconnecting with your body, so you can better understand what it needs to help you feel like a badass beauty.

 Exercise, healthy meals, plenty of rest and lots of self-care are great ways to hit the reset button on how you treat your body.
-(Or you can join a group for extra accountability and guidance, like The Plante Life 14-day Real Food Reboot.)
 Regardless of finding a mentor or going the DIY route, when you treat yourself better, your cravings will start to shift as well.
 Think of a houseplant leaning toward the sunshine!
 You want to remind your body how good those real, whole foods and lots of self-love can feel.

 Which of these actions will you check off the list first?
 Let me know in the comments below!